Click here for information about the CALI authorization code for UA Law students.

 Tutorials, guides, and other helpful information are listed under each tab.
 Here is a chart listing the various terms & connectors search techniques to use in Westlaw, Lexis and Bloomberg Law.

-Law students receive their passwords during orientation in August.
+Law students receive their passwords during orientation.

 In addition to sanctions by the School of Law, a contract violation can result in having to pay the vendors for the services misused at commercial rates.
 Moreover, violators are likely to lose their privileges to use LEXIS and WESTLAW as students.
 A pattern of violations at our school could result in the vendors canceling our contracts, which would have a devastating impact on all students and faculty.